FlagOpen/FlagAttention/README.md

 FlagAttention can be installed in either way below.

 1. Editable Installation.
-Changes to the code in local source tree are effective without re-installation.
+Changes to the code in the local source tree are effective without re-installation.
 2. Build a distribution and then install.
 Only the package is installed.

 ### Editable Installation